 Fax: 919-549-4388, Email: email@example.com

-Please note: complete packages (all required documents, funding, and a signed 7600 support agreement) should be submitted by mid-June to ensure award before the end of the fiscal year.
+Please note: complete packages (all required documents, funding, and a signed 7600 support agreement) should be submitted by 18 June 2020 to ensure award before the end of the fiscal year.
 Please speak with the program manager and procurement assistant as early as possible to ensure sufficient time to assemble the required documents.
 If you have a requirement and cannot meet this deadline, please contact the program manager to discuss as soon as possible.
-The specific deadline for FY21 will be provided when available.

 The Scientific Services Program (SSP) is an accelerated contract mechanism that enables all federal government organizations to obtain specialized scientific/technical services in order to accomplish organizational goals and mission objectives specifically related to research and development.